-The Company may deliver only one copy of the Notice of Internet Availability or, as applicable, Annual Report and Proxy Statement to shareholders who share a single address unless we have received contrary instructions from any shareholder at the address.
-In that case, we will deliver promptly a separate copy of the Notice of Internet Availability or, as applicable, Annual Report and/or Proxy Statement.
-For future deliveries, shareholders who share a single address can request a separate copy of the Company's notice of Internet availability of proxy materials or, as applicable, annual report and/or proxy statement.
-Similarly, if multiple copies of the notice of Internet availability of proxy materials or annual report and proxy statement are being delivered to a single address, shareholders can request a single copy of the notice of Internet availability of proxy materials or annual report and proxy statement, as applicable, for future deliveries.
+The Company may deliver only one copy of the Annual Report and Proxy Statement to shareholders who share a single address unless we have received contrary instructions from any shareholder at the address.
+In that case, we will deliver promptly a separate copy of the Annual Report and/or Proxy Statement.
+For future deliveries, shareholders who share a single address can request a separate copy of the Company's notice of Internet availability of proxy materials or annual report and/or proxy statement, as applicable.
+Similarly, if multiple copies of the notice of Internet availability of proxy materials or annual report and proxy statement, as applicable, for future deliveries.
 To make a request, please call or write to Alfredo Gomez, Secretary, EMCORE Corporation, 10420 Research Road, SE, Albuquerque, New Mexico 87123 or (505) 332-5000.